yvan99/services/README.md

 2. Navigate to the project directory.
 3. Run `composer install` to install the project dependencies.
 4. Create a copy of the `.env.example` file and rename it to `.env`.
+5. Generate an application key by running `php artisan key:generate`.
+6. Set up your database connection in the `.env` file.